openharmony/docs/en/application-dev/device/sensor/sensor-guidelines-as.md

 With the sensor module, a device can obtain sensor data.
 For example, the device can subscribe to data of the orientation sensor to detect its own orientation.

-For details about the APIs, see [Sensor](../../reference/apis-as/js-apis-sensor.md).
+For details about the APIs, see the *Sensor API Reference*.

 ## Available APIs